 In foreign markets, prior to commencing operations and prior to making or permitting sales of our products in the market, we may be required to obtain an approval, license or certification from the relevant country's ministry of health or comparable agency.
 Where a formal approval, license or certification is not required, we nonetheless seek a favorable opinion of counsel regarding our compliance with applicable laws.
-Prior to entering a new market in which a formal approval, license or certification is not required, we work extensively with local authorities in order to obtain the requisite approvals.
-The approval process generally requires us to present each product ingredient to appropriate regulators and, in some instances, arrange for testing of products by local technicians for ingredient analysis.
+Prior to entering a new market in which a formal approval, license or certificate is required, we work extensively with local authorities in order to obtain the requisite approvals.
+The approval process generally requires us to present each product and product ingredient to appropriate regulators and, in some instances, arrange for testing of products by local technicians for ingredient analysis.
 The approvals may be conditioned on reformulation of our products, or may be unavailable with respect to some products or some ingredients.
-Product reformulation or the inability to introduce some products or ingredients in a particular market, may have an adverse effect on sale.
+Product reformulation or the inability to introduce some products or ingredients into a particular market may have an adverse effect on sales.
 We must also comply with product labeling and packaging regulations that vary from country to country.
 Our failure to comply with these regulations can result in a product being removed from sale in a particular market, either temporarily or permanently.

-In 2005, Herbalife voluntarily elected to withdraw its Sesame & Herb tablet product from the Israeli market.
+In 2005 Herbalife voluntarily elected to withdraw its Sesame & Herb tablet product from the Israeli market.
 This product, which has been on the market since 1989, was sold only in Israel.
-Herbalife's voluntary decision to withdraw this product accompanied the initiation of a review by the Israeli Ministry of Health of anecdotal case reports of individuals having varying liver conditions when it was reported that a small number of these individuals having varying liver conditions when it was reported action has been taken by the Israeli Ministry of Health.
+Herbalife's voluntary decision to withdraw this product accompanied the initiation of a review by the Israeli Ministry of Health of anecdotal case reports of individuals having varying liver conditions when it was reported that a small number of these individuals had consumed Herbalife products.
+Herbalife scientists and medical doctors have closely cooperated with the Ministry of Health to facilitate this review.
+No regulatory action has been taken by the Israeli Ministry of Health or by any of the 24 other regulatory agencies around the world which have looked into related matters.

 The FTC, which exercises jurisdiction over the advertising of all of our products, has in the past several years instituted enforcement actions against several dietary supplement companies and against manufacturers of weight loss products generally for false and misleading advertising of some of their products.
 These enforcement actions have often resulted in consent decrees and monetary payments by the companies involved.
 In addition, the FTC has increased its scrutiny of the use of testimonials, which we also utilize, as well as the role of expert endorsers and product clinical studies.
 Although we have not been the target of FTC enforcement action for the advertising of our products, we cannot be sure that the FTC, or comparable foreign agencies, will not question our advertising or other operations in the future.
-It is unclear whether the FTC will subject our advertising as urveillance to ensure compliance with the principles set forth in its published advertising guidance.
+It is unclear whether the FTC will subject our advertisements to increased surveillance to ensure compliance with the principles set forth in its published advertising guidance.